dxdxdt/proone/doc/htbt.md

 * Without the Heartbeat worker(WKR_HTBT unset), the instance cannot perform M2M communication with other hosts

+#### Bitfield Format
+The bitfield carries bits in octet units starting from the least significant byte.
+For example, the bitfield of 1 octet carries up to 8 bits and 2 octets 16 bits and so on.
+The bits from 0th to 7th are placed in the first byte, bits from 8th to 15th in the second and so on.
+The bitfield is little-endian unlike the protocol itself because the implementation is simplest this way.
+See [/src/bitfield.h](/src/bitfield.h) header, which defines intuitive interfaces for facilitating the use of bitfields.

 ### Hand-over Frame
 ```
      0                   1                   2                   3